-The Group has cash and short-term investment balances of £7,625k (2020/21: £7,372k).
-The Group wishes to continue to accumulate reserves and cash balances in order to create a contingency fund.
+The Group has cash and short-term investment balances of £6,314k (2021/22: £7,625k).
+The Group wishes to continue to accumulate reserves and cash balances in order to create a contingency fund and to finance further estates development.

 The Group recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the Group's core activities.
-As at the balance sheet date the Income and Expenditure reserve (excluding the pension reserve) stands at £23,115k (2020/21: £24,531k).
+As at the balance sheet date the Income and Expenditure reserve (excluding the pension reserve) stands at £24,635k (2021/22: £23,115k).
 The pension reserve relates to the deficit on the Local Government Pension Scheme.
 There are no restricted reserves.